 Early adulthood brings a need in young adults to ‘fit in’, as they feel afraid of rejections.
 There may be times when an intimate relationship is under threat from outsiders.
-As a result, the young adults may seek to destroy or isolate things that threaten their life or ideals.
+As a result, young adults may seek to destroy or isolate things that threaten their life or ideals.
 Such things usually happen to those who are around the age of 30.

 Once they have surpassed this age and established their identity, they can make some long-term commitments.
 They develop the capability of forming great relationships by the way of marriage or close friendships.
 If such relationships require some compromises, they are willing to make sacrifices.
 Those who are unable to form intimate relationships often develop a sense of isolation.
-This may arouse the feelings of anger and frustration in them.
+This may arouse feelings of anger and frustration in them.

 Care (Generativity vs Stagnation)

 This is a stage when adults feel the responsibility of offering guidance to the next generation.
 It is referred to as ‘Generativity’.
 This often applies in family, society, relationships, and work.
-Some of the common expressions of generativity are choice of work and disciplines that are socially valued.
+Some of the common expressions of generativity are the choice of work and disciplines that are socially valued.

 Adults aged 40 to 59 who contribute towards the betterment of society or raising a family feel a sense of productivity and accomplishment.
 Those who are unable or unwilling to make such contributions feel dissatisfied and stagnated.